blakeo2/blakeo2/README.md

 My name is Blake Ocampo and I'm currently a PhD candidate at the University Illinois at Urbana Champaign working under Professor Scott Denmark.

-I'm interested in chemoinformatics, data science, and applications of machine learning to chemistry, especially those related to process chemistry.
-I enjoy making tools for chemists that help enable their workflows in a more wholistic way.
+Some of my interests include:
+- Chemoinformatics
+- Data Science
+- Algorithm and workflow development for applications in discovery and process chemistry

 I have expeirence with RDKit, Openbabel, Openeye, and Keras/Pytorch, with my main coding language is Python.
-I'm looking to collaborate on encoding chemical properties and descriptor development.
+I'm looking to collaborate on encoding chemical properties and descriptor development as well.

 The best way to reach me is blakeo2@illinois.edu